minamaged113/pygitr/docs/source/index.rst

 ..
-PyGitR documentation master file, created by sphinx-quickstart on Fri May 27 23:56:18 2022.
+PyGitter documentation master file, created by sphinx-quickstart on Fri May 27 23:56:18 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyGitR
+PyGitter
 ==================================

-**PyGitR** is git a repositories interface implemented in python.
+**PyGitter** is git a repositories interface implemented in python.

 .. toctree::
    :maxdepth: 2